Tax Collection Office

 *NJ HOMESTEAD BENEFIT UPDATE*

-HOMEOWNERS THAT WERE ELIGIBLE FOR THE 2011 NEW JERSEY HOMESTEAD BENEFIT WILL SEE A CREDIT REFLECTED ON THEIR 3RD QTR 2013 TAXES (AUGUST 2013 INSTALLMENT).
-2013/2014 TAX BILLS WILL BE MAILED AROUND THE END OF JULY 2013.
+(HOMEOWNERS THAT WERE ELIGIBLE FOR THE 2011 NEW JERSEY HOMESTEAD BENEFIT RECEIVED A CREDIT ON THEIR 3RD QTR 2013 TAXES.)

-IF YOU HAVE ANY QUESTIONS REGARDING THE CREDIT AMOUNT RECEIVED YOU MUST CALL THE STATE OF NJ DIVISION OF TAXATION 888-238-1233 OR CHECK THE STATE WEBSITE BELOW FOR MORE INFORMATION
+IF YOU HAVE ANY QUESTIONS REGARDING THE HOMESTEAD CREDIT PLEASE CALL THE STATE OF NJ DIVISION OF TAXATION 888-238-1233 OR CHECK THE STATE WEBSITE BELOW FOR MORE INFORMATION

 Please Note: You can only use a valid personal checking account.
 (You will not be able to use a savings account, corporate checking account, or credit card).

 You may also use this system just to look up tax amounts without actually submitting payment.
 To continue to make your tax payment, simply click the link above and follow the online payment instructions.

 To search tax information for a property, click on the link above for paying online.
 You must enter the block and lot numbers and the property owner's last name.
 This will give you the quarterly breakdown, as well as any delinquencies.
 If a lot or sub lot number is a single digit, it must be entered as two digits.
 For example, lot 6 must be entered as 06.
 Please note: You must click the "BEGIN TAX PAYMENT" button even if you only wish to view tax amounts.
 (This may be confusing since you are not making a payment.)

 PROPERTY TAX BILLS - HOW & WHEN TO PAY